India noodle crisis: labelling dispute lands Nestle in hot water

-BARABANKI, India/NEW DELHI, June 8 (Reuters) - The packets of Nestle’s Maggi 2-Minute Noodles that triggered India’s worst food scare in a decade almost got lost in the post.
+BARABANKI, India/NEW DELHI (Reuters) - The packets of Nestle’s Maggi 2-Minute Noodles that triggered India’s worst food scare in a decade almost got lost in the post.

 From there, what began as a minor labelling dispute that according to a local magistrate could have been settled with a $400 fine, spiralled into Nestle’s worst public relations crisis to date in India.